Mateo-Wallace/Code-Wars-Log/README.md

 [Greed is Good](./kata/5%20kyu/Greed%20is%20Good/README.md)

-- Given 5 dice rolls calculate the score for a dice game called **Greed**
+- Given 5 dice rolls calculate the score for a dice game called **Greed**.

 ### 6 kyu